 Although Prince George's County requires that scrap tires be disposed of in a lawful manner, the disposal of scrap tires continues to be a County-wide problem.
 As a result of increasing regulation, the cost of scrap tire disposal at private and public facilities has increased.
-Although the higher costs have resulted in illegal and indiscriminate dumping of scrap tires by individuals and/or what appears to be by small businesses, the larger tire dealers and fleet owners abide by the law and pay the increased cost to properly dispose of the scrap tires.
+Although the higher costs have resulted in illegal and indiscriminate dumping of scrap tires by individuals and/or what appears to be by small businesses or by their hired haulers, the larger tire dealers and fleet owners appear to abide by the law and pay the increased cost to properly dispose of the scrap tires.
 Because tires are prohibited by law from being landfilled, a scrap tire collection area has been established at the Brown Station Road Sanitary Landfill.
 The County contracts with a licensed tire hauler for processing, disposal, or reuse.
-The contractor is also required to promote recycling options when marketing the scrap tires.

 The County provides residential bulky pick-up service for tires and also allows residents to deliver up to five scrap tires per year to the landfill for free disposal.
 Furthermore, when the opportunity arises, the Recycling Section applies for reimbursement funding from the State to hold special scrap tire collection events for the residential and agricultural communities.